Home > Recipes > Fluffy Sweet Potato Pancakes (1-Bowl, GF/DF Options)

 Prepare the Sweet Potato Mash/Puree

 • For minimal prep time make sure to make the sweet potato mash/puree in advance.
-Steam or bake and blend with a touch of water.
+To make purée: Bake/steam, then blend to a smooth purée.

 • Be sure not to overmix the batter – a few lumps are perfectly fine.
 Mix just until the ingredients are combined.
 Overmixing will result in tough pancakes.